craftingcity/RollHighOrDie/Selections Glossary/Magics/Spell Effects.md

 #### Projectile
 This Spell creates and launches a shaped force of magic from you to a point you choose within range, interacting on contact with obstacles along it's path.

-When you cast a Projectile Spell, you will make a Casting Skill Check to determine the accuracy of the Spell's path and target before.
+When you cast a Projectile Spell, you will make a Casting Skill Check to determine the accuracy of the Spell's path to it's target.

 #### Beam
 This Spell creates a line of magic between yourself and a point you choose within range, attempting to pierce and bore through obstacles along it's path.
+Entities targeted by the Beam

 #### Point Target / Observation
 #### Known Target / Invocation